Return-to-Campus Frequently Asked Questions

-- See a more complete list of safety measures listed in the question below
+- See a complete list of safety measures listed in the question below

 How can YOU help maintain a healthy campus?

 At-home symptoms screenings are required each morning before heading to campus.
 Anyone with symptoms must stay home.
-See the decision tree flowchart for further guidance.
+Follow the MDH decision tree.

 Any person with COVID-19 related symptoms or who tests positive for the virus will be required to follow quarantine procedures.
-See the decision tree flowchart for further guidance.
+Follow the MDH decision tree.

 Exercise good respiratory hygiene and etiquette.

-Bring a washed face mask to school each day and wear as designated.
+Bring a washed face mask to school each day and wear it as designated.

 Are face masks required?

-All individuals in the school building are required to wear a face covering at all times.
-All students will be provided a two-ply facemask at the start of the school year, however, it is recommended that students have more than one, so they can be washed and rotated for maximum effectiveness.
+All individuals in the school building are required to wear a face-covering at all times.
+All students will be provided a two-ply facemask at the start of the school year.
+However, it is recommended that students have more than one mask so that they can be washed and rotated for maximum effectiveness.
 Students who carpool should wear facemasks while in the vehicle.

-Guidelines for appropriate face masks are as follows: Two-ply, solid or patterned and void of any writing other than the HF/FIRE masks issued by the school.
-Bandanas, scarves, single-ply neck gaiters as well as masks with valves (per CDC guidelines) are not permissible.
+Guidelines for appropriate face masks are as follows: Two-ply, solid or patterned, and void of any writing other than the school’s HF/FIRE masks.
+Bandanas, scarves, single-ply neck gaiters, as well as masks with valves (per CDC guidelines) are not permissible.

 Masks must fit each student appropriately, covering both the nose and the mouth.
 For students who wear glasses, please consider a mask with a bendable border at the top to better fit the bridge of one’s nose and prevent glasses from fogging.

-Questions about face coverings should be directed to Assistant Principal for Student Life, Mr. Matt Thuli.
+Questions regarding face coverings should be directed to Assistant Principal for Student Life, Mr. Matt Thuli.